 The original scheme was amended in 1901, 1920, 1934, 1935 and 1966 when the Official Custodian for Charities was discharged and the Trust property was then vested in the Parish Council of Langport, which was appointed as Trustee.
-This means that the members of the Town Council are required to adhere to the Rules and Regulations of the governing document and the Charities Act.
+This means that the members of the Town Council are required to adhere to the Rules and Regulations of the governing document and relevant Charities Acts.

 The most recent amendment to the Scheme came about in 2006 when the Charity Commission recommended that there was a need to simplify the objectives of the Charity.